The Tolerance Induction Program® (TIP)

 Pre-Treatment

-Pre-treatment will include a recommended diet of foods, some of which your child likely already eats, in a set amount 3-5 times per week.
+Pre-treatment will include a recommended diet of foods, some of which you likely already eat, in a set amount 3-5 times per week.

 Conditioning